gabrielviannadev/trino-portfolio-demo/README.md

-# Trino Portfolio with Flutter and Clean Architecture
+# Trino Portfolio with Flutter, BloC+Cubit and Clean Architecture

 Hey, give a try to take some quick looks on this project.
 Made with Flutter WebAssembly (WASM) to be performatic as The Flash, and using all development patterns from Clean Architecture like Uncle Bob.